 By now, you should be more than familiar with our series of regularly updating leaderboards for various Marquette Golden Eagles sports accomplishments.
 Keep checking back to that link in the previous sentence for our charts as the seasons continue to churn through history and MU’s various teams continue to create new memories and accomplishments..

 Let’s talk about the men’s lacrosse career goals chart.

-Here’s what the chart looks like after the end of the 2021 season.
+Here’s what the chart looks like after Marquette’s game against #10 Denver.

 Marquette Men’s Lacrosse Career Goals Chart